tahiri-lab/PrismTree/README.md

 Before you begin, ensure you have met the following requirements:

-* You have installed the latest version of [name any required software here]
+* You have installed the latest version of required software (see requierements.txt).
 * You have a [Windows/Linux/Mac] machine.
 State if the software works on any other OS.

 ### Installing `PrimConsTree`